Skip to main content

 • It uses a Continuous Integration Server (Jenkins, Bamboo, CruiseControl, TeamCity), a source control tool such as CVS, SVN, GIT, Mercurial, Perforce, ClearCase, a build tool such as Make, ANT, Maven, Ivy, Gradle, and finally an automation testing framework such as Selenium, Appium, TestComplete, UFT, etc.

 2. To Configure Jenkins, access it through a web browser at http://localhost:8080 (or the appropriate URL if not run locally).
-To install Plugins: During setup, suggested plugins or specific ones can be chosen and installed.
+To install Plugins: Suggested or specific plugins can be chosen and installed during setup.
 For a CI/CD pipeline, plugins such as Git, Pipeline, and Docker can be used, and an admin user for Jenkins can be created to manage access.

 3. To create a Job/Project, click "New Item" on the Jenkins dashboard and select project type.
 Choose 'Freestyle project' for a simple scenario or 'Pipeline' for more complex workflows.
 Under the Source Code Management tab, select Git (or another version control system) and provide the repository URL and credentials if required.